Terms & Conditions

 3. 6 Additional Services may be charged and invoiced separately, in accordance with The Offer of Services.

-3.7 The Customer shall pay each invoice submitted by The Supplier within twenty (30) Days following its receipt, by transfer of immediately available funds to a bank account nominated in writing by The Supplier in the invoice.
+3.7 The Customer shall pay each invoice submitted by The Supplier within thirty (30) Days following its receipt, by transfer of immediately available funds to a bank account nominated in writing by The Supplier in the invoice.

 All amounts payable to The Supplier, which have not been received by the due date , will immediately and without prior notice produce interest at the rate of 10% per year This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.
 If The Customer fails to make payment due to The Supplier under this Agreement in full within 30 days of receipt, The Supplier may suspend the supply of Services until the payment is received.
 We will not be responsible for any costs or losses you sustain or incur arising directly or indirectly from our failure or delay to perform the Services, and it will be your responsibility to reimburse us on written demand for any costs or losses we sustain or incur arising directly or indirectly (including reasonable attorneys’ fees and disbursements, incurred to collect any unpaid amount) if you fail to make a payment under the Agreement by the due date.